 Doctor of Philosophy in Health Services Research

-The doctoral program in Health Services Research is designed to provide advanced training in research methods and the substantive fields of health outcomes and quality research or health economics, with students concentrating in one of these fields.
+The doctoral program in Health Services Research is designed to provide advanced training in research methods and the substantive fields of health outcomes and quality research or health economics.
 Qualified students will hold a master’s or bachelor’s degree in a field related to health services research, such as social or behavioral sciences, epidemiology, management, biological sciences, or the health professions.
 Students who complete the program will be prepared to assume leadership positions in academic and applied research settings and to pursue careers as independent investigators.

 The program focuses on developing independent research scientists and scholars with excellent methodological skills, strong substantive knowledge of health care settings and policies, and an understanding of diverse interdisciplinary perspectives.
 The desired program outcome is for students to develop the necessary skills to conceive, design, and execute innovative research projects of high quality within the peer-review process.
 The program’s practical context will enable students to produce research findings that address challenging problems in clinical and management settings and to apply them in those settings.